chereskata/alpine-linux-desktop-guide/README.md

 # alpine-linux-desktop-guide
 A memorization help for myself to remember what i have done to setup my laptop workstation

+Basically i run a partial disc entryption with unencrypted EFI and encrypted root using syslinux EFI.
+Desktop wise i use gnome-shell.

 ## Installing to disk
 This notes take some implicit assumptions regarding disk naming and the use of an uefi capable machine as well as booting with syslinux efi.